LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 #### Incorrect alt text for Brad and Chad

 The alt text is mixed up for both Brad and Chad, or the images are.
 We don't really have any way of knowing for sure which one is actually Brad and which is Chad.
-What we do know is that in the container about Brad, the image has an alt attribute with a value of "Chad", so something is wrong, Either the image is wrong or the alt is, in which case it fails 1.1.1 Non-text Content (A) or could it be that the image and alt are actually correct but the whole thing is just in the wrong container?
-If that were the case, it wouldn't "technically" fail 1.1.1, as the image and alt would be correct, so what would it fail?
-I'd fail it on 1.1.1 regardless, but I would say I do not know who is who, so to me as an auditor, the alt and/or the image is wrong.
-If both are wrong, then 1.3.2 Meaningful Sequence (A) would apply, as visually, we have a distinct container for each "bro", their names are in the containers and a bit about them, so if we have an image of Chad (with correct alt) in Brad's container, then sequentially, it doesn't belong there.
-I honestly wouldn't go to that effort of justifying why it would fail 1.3.2, as in all probability, the image would be correct, but the alt would be wrong, so 1.1.1 would almost certainly be the correct call.
+What we do know is that in the container about Brad, the image has an alt attribute with a value of "Chad", so something is wrong, Either the image is wrong or the `alt` is, in which case it fails 1.1.1 Non-text Content (A) or could it be that the image and alt are actually correct but the whole thing is just in the wrong container?
+If that were the case, it wouldn't "technically" fail 1.1.1, as the image and `alt` would be correct, so what would it fail?
+I'd fail it on 1.1.1 regardless, but I would say I do not know who is who, so to me as an auditor, the `alt` and/or the image is wrong.
+If both are wrong, then 1.3.2 Meaningful Sequence (A) would apply, as visually, we have a distinct container for each "bro", their names are in the containers and a bit about them, so if we have an image of Chad (with correct `alt`) in Brad's container, then sequentially, it doesn't belong there.
+I honestly wouldn't go to that effort of justifying why it would fail 1.3.2, as in all probability, the image would be correct, but the `alt` would be wrong, so 1.1.1 would almost certainly be the correct call.

 #### How to find

 As these have alt text, visual inspection of the code or listening with a screen reader would be my usual options.
 You could display all alt text with the Web Developer extension.
-Each of these only work because there is alt, if there was a decorative image of Brad and one of Chad, only mixed up, how would we know, unless we had previously seen them?
+Each of these only work because there is `alt`, if there was a decorative image of Brad and one of Chad, only mixed up, how would we know, unless we had previously seen them?

 ##### Solution

-It was just incorrect alt, so I swapped the alt values around.
+It was just incorrect `alt`, so I swapped the `alt` values around.
 How do I know?
 Well, I had to email Brad for clarification, sometimes it's easier to ask than to go down rabbit holes.

 #### The heading in each container has inadequate contrast